codeinaire/noMeatMayApp/notes.md

   - STOP: sudo service mongodb stop
   - STATUS: sudo service mongodb status
   - This is how to check out the log: `/var/log/mongodb/mongod.log`, I opened it up it nano

+- MONGOD - To be able to use the command `$ mongod` I had to create a folder in the root dir called `/data/db`.
+When I used `$ mongod` I accessed the databases in that folder instead of using the commands above.
+Actually, I have to use the commands above to stop the mongodb process from running otherwise I wouldn't be able to use the command here.

+- MONGO - The command to run the CLI for mongoDB is `$ mongo`.
+There are a few good commands to use to explore databases in the CLI.
+They are:
+  - `> show dbs`
+  - `> use <db name>` - this will switch the CLI to use whatever db stated.
+  - `> db.getCollection('users').find({ <key>: <value> })` - to find an item.
+    - I don't know why but I'm unable to use this: `> db.localDev.find({ <key>: <value> })`

 # EXPRESS ARCHITECTURE